 - Effective and efficient navigation of the legal processes associated with visitation cases

 - The assertion of your right to visitation and building a strong relationship with your child(ren)

 - Represent your interest in obtaining favorable outcomes in child visitation cases.

-Child visitation issues can become some of the most complicated legal battles when you don’t have the help of a Scottsdale child custody attorney.
-In fact, many visitation cases may be dragged out for extended periods of time, often months or years, as one or both parents use the visitation case to combat one another.
-While reaching an agreement is essential to settling these types of custody battles, that doesn’t always mean that a case has to be taken to court in order to reach a verdict that works for both parties.
+At the Tiffany Fina Law Firm, we know that child visitation issues can become some of the most complicated legal battles when you don’t have the help of a Scottsdale child custody attorney.
+Many visitation cases may be dragged out for extended periods, often months or years, as one or both parents use the visitation case to combat one another.
+While reaching an agreement is essential to settling these types of custody battles, that doesn’t always mean that a case has to be taken to court to reach a verdict that works for both parties.
 In fact, your AZ visitation rights case need not go to court at all.

 If you are involved in a child visitation case or intend to pursue one, below are some of the most important things you need to know.

 Visitation may also be regarded as parenting time.
 While pursuing this, you should aim to know more about such cases as this to help you fine-tune your requests.

 Visitation must be in the best interest of the child

 While both parents may feel that they have the child’s best interests at heart when fighting for visitation, it may take an attorney or judge to decide what is actually in the best interest of the child.
 In child visitation agreements, the main concern is always whether or not to grant visitation to a parent based on whether or not the child would benefit directly from such an arrangement.
 If the court finds that granting visitation in favor of one parent would not benefit the growth and stability of the child, then visitation rights will not be granted or may need to be adjusted.